Boreas618/Notes/operating-systems/kernels-and-processes.md

 * `WTERMSIG(status)` Returns the number of the signal that caused the child process to terminate.
 This status is only defined if `WIFSIGNALED()` returned true.
 * `WIFSTOPPED(status)` Returns true if the child that caused the return is currently stopped.
 * `WSTOPSIG(status)` Returns the number of the signal that caused the child to stop.
 This status is only defined if `WIFSTOPPED()` returned true.
-* `WIFCONTINUED(status)` Returns true i the child process was restartedby receipt of a SIGCONT signal.
+* `WIFCONTINUED(status)` Returns true if the child process was restartedby receipt of a SIGCONT signal.

 A simpler version of `waitpid`